enter-haken/scripts/readme.md

 ![test2][test2]

-# clone.sh
+# clone_or_pull.py

-creates a directory for a given github user and clones every repository into it
+creates a directory for a given github user and clones every repository into it.
+If the directory is available, a `git pull` is tried.

-    $ ./clone.sh -u enter-haken
+    $ ./clone_or_pull.py -u enter-haken

 # picsum.sh